buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcTendon.md

 ### Body Geometry

-See supertype IfcElementComponent.
+### Mapped Geometry

 This method of representation allows for several tendons represented by a single instance of IfcTendon.
 The representation map should contain one IfcSweptDiskSolid.

 ### Object Typing